I have been working on this software since 1995 when my wife

 Enters bug reports.
 Would need to have some Math and Stat background.

 - Somebody who does some marketing.
-Would need to know about other
+Would need to know about competing

 Please read this license carefully before using the software.